-Residents pay a €500 deposit for campus accommodation for 2012-13 which is paid prior to mobing in..
-This is a security deposit which also covers utility bills; the unused part of the deposit is returned at the end of their stay.
+Residents pay a €500 deposit for campus accommodation for 2013-14 which is paid prior to moving in.
+This is a security deposit which also covers utility bills; the unused part of the deposit is returned at the end of yourr stay.
+International Students should open an Irish Bank Account as soon as you arrive and once opened key the details of this account to your Student Residence Account via the Student Portal so that your refund can be paid into that account at the end of your stay.
 Rent on campus is paid in two instalments; one prior to moving in and the other towards the end of January.
 Rates for individual halls are listed below.

 Students in these halls live in apartments where each bedroom has an en-suite bathroom.
 A typical apartment has five bedrooms each with its own en-suite bathroom.
 There are a limited number of twin rooms also available which also have en-suite bathrooms.
 Residents with personal computers also have the opportunity of internet access in their own room.
 In twin rooms both residents have internet access.
 There is a large kitchen, dining and lounge area.

-All bedrooms in Rye Hall are single and internet access is also available in each resident bedroom.
+Rye Hall offers single rooms and shared rooms (bunks).
+Bunk rooms are ideal for two friends sharing and offer excellent value for money while still being able to live on-campus.
+Internet access is also available in each resident bedroom.
 There are a range of three-bed, four and seven bed apartments.
 Each apartment has at least two shower rooms.
 A select number of the bedrooms in Rye Hall are en-suite.

 All students in these halls have single rooms and internet access is also available.
 Each five bedroom apartment has two bathrooms.